GTx-758

 GTx-758 (tentative brand name Capesaris) is a synthetic nonsteroidal estrogen which was under development by GTx, Inc. for the treatment of advanced prostate cancer.
 As of 2016, it had completed two phase II clinical trials.

 Pharmacology

 Pharmacodynamics

 GTx-758 acts as a selective agonist of the estrogen receptor (ER), with a more than 10-fold preference for activation of ERα relative to ERβ (EC50 = 2.1 and 27 nM, respectively).
 The selectivity of GTx-758 for ERα over ERβ may confer reduced hypercoagulability and thrombophilia, as estradiol directly produces these effects in platelets via activation of ERβ, which is the predominant isoform of the ER expressed in platelets.
 It has been said that suppression of free testosterone levels by ERα activation-induced increase in hepatic sex hormone-binding globulin (SHBG) production is the primary mechanism of action of GTx-758 in the treatment of prostate cancer.

 Chemistry

-GTx-758 is a diphenyl benzamide and has a similar structure to stilbestrol derivatives like diethylstilbestrol and triphenylethylene derivatives like chlorotrianisene.
+GTx-758 is a diphenyl benzamide and has a similar structure to triphenylethylene derivatives like chlorotrianisene and clomifene.